Ajasmhdn/Python_unlearn_Relearn/README.md

-# Python_unlearn_Relearn
+Python Unlearn & Relearn 🚀

-A collection of Python practice problems and implementations as part of my journey to unlearn and relearn Python from scratch.
-This repo covers Python basics, OOP, data structures, and math implementations to build strong foundations for AI and Machine Learning.
+This repository documents my journey of unlearning and relearning Python from scratch to build strong foundations for AI & Machine Learning.
+It contains practice problems, implementations, and notes across Python basics, OOP, data structures, and math for AI.

+📌 Objectives

+Revisit Python fundamentals with a fresh perspective.

+Strengthen implementation skills through 150+ practice problems.

+Apply Python to math concepts (linear algebra, probability, statistics, calculus).

+Build a solid foundation for Machine Learning & AI.